shwetarane/student-activity/README.md

 ## Setting up the project

-In Terminal , where you want the project,
+In Terminal, ensure virtual environment is activated, where you want the project,

 ```git clone git@github.com:shwetarane/student-activity.git```